-What documents are needed to establish my child’s U.S. citizenship (and apply for a Report of Birth, U.S. passport and SSN)?
+What documents are needed to establish my child’s U.S. citizenship (and apply for a Report of Birth and a U.S. passport)?

 The following documents are required:

-- Evidence of your child’s birth – original and three copies.
+- Evidence of your child’s birth (Birth Certificate), with translation into English.

-- Evidence of U.S. citizenship of the parent(s) – original and three copies.
+- Evidence of U.S. citizenship of the parent(s).

-- Evidence of parents’ marriage, if they are married – original and one copy.
+- Evidence of parents’ marriage, if they are married, with translation into English.

-- Evidence of legal termination of previous marriages, if applicable – original.
+- Evidence of legal termination of previous marriages, if applicable, with translation into English.

-- Evidence of the American parent’s physical presence in the U.S. for five years if only one parent is a U.S. citizen.
+- Evidence of the American parent’s physical presence in the U.S. for five years.

 - Confirmation of paternity if the father is the only U.S. citizen and the parents are not married.